oracle/truffleruby/README.md

 ## TruffleRuby configurations

-There are two main configurations of TruffleRuby - *native* and *JVM*.
+There are two main configurations of TruffleRuby: *native* and *JVM*.
 It's important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
 You should pick the execution mode that is appropriate for your application.

-When distributed as part of GraalVM, TruffleRuby by default runs in the *native* configuration.
+TruffleRuby by default runs in the *native* configuration.
 In this configuration, TruffleRuby is ahead-of-time compiled to a standalone native executable.
 This means that you don't need a JVM installed on your system to use it.
 The advantage of the native configuration is that it